nicolaschotard/stackyter/README.rst

 Jupyter available.
 If Jupyter is available by default on the distant host (it might be set up on connection), you only need to use the ``--host`` and ``--username`` option to run.

+You can of course add any kind of personal setups with these three options, related of not to Jupyter.

 Help
 ====